albertopasqualetto/Bulk-WhatsappWeb-Sender/README.md

 Download your relative OS .zip, decompress it, open a terminal in the folder and start the program (`index.exe` in Windows and `.\index` in Linux; in Linux you may have to give execute permissions).

-:x: It still isn't able to send videos/gifs and to send all the content of a folder.
+:x: It is not able to send gifs and to send all the content of a folder.

 This is based on the beautyful [whatsapp-web.js node package](https://github.com/pedroslopez/whatsapp-web.js).